Ludensburger/Socket-C/BlackJack/modular/README.md

 ### Implementation Details

 - **Modularity**: Each file in the project handles a specific aspect of the game, such as card logic, game rules, and user interaction, making it easy to locate and modify code segments.
-- **Bash Script**: The `bash.sh` script compiles all modules and links them, so only one command is needed to build and run the game.
+- **Build Script**: The `build.sh` script compiles all modules and links them, so only one command is needed to build and run the game.